fix8mt/uri/README.md

 </details>

 ## iv.
 Use the factory
 Create a URI from an initializer list.
+Note we chose to percent-encode a part of the path.
 Print out the result.

 <details><summary><i>source</i></summary>
 <p>